The Pixi Rose Skincare Line – Reviewed on Oily Skin + GIVEAWAY

-[Gifted] This post has been months in the making after I was kindly sent the whole Rose line from Pixi to put to the test.
+[Gifted] My review of the Pixi Rose Skincare Line has been months in the making after I was kindly sent the whole line from Pixi to put to the test.
 I have had some of these products already as I hauled a bunch of them back in October, when Pixi first started being sold in Boots so some I was already fully familiar.
-However what a blessing it was to receive the full line.
+However what a blessing it was to receive the full Pixi Rose Skincare Line.
 The items I had already in my collection form a giveaway at the end – so please feel free to enter should you wish to trial the item for yourself!

 Rose Glow Mist – £16